 Yeah, those “dirndls” that girls wear for Halloween?
 Not really dirndls.
 The traditional dress should never be above the knee–they’re sexy enough without that little detail anyway.
 The same goes for lederhosen — the pants should always cover your knees when you’re sitting down.
 Otherwise, everyone will know you’re a tourist.
 Believe me.

 It’s worth your money to splurge a little for the proper traditional dress, although you don’t necessarily have to spend a million dollars for something good.
 Just shop ahead of time or in German cities outside Munich.
 A well-made dirndl or lederhosen get-up will last you forever, too.
 And we all know your first time at Oktoberfest won’t be your last.
+Here’s what you need to wear when you visit Oktoberfest.

 3. Don’t be a drunken mess.